Holographic approach to thermalization in general anisotropic theories: The late time saturation

 \section{The late time saturation}

-Although the entanglement entropies in the early times exhibit the same growth rates between the geometries of the sphere and strip, the late time thermalization process will find the different time dependent behavior for two geometries, as the entanglement growth can be realized as an " entanglement tsunami" led by a sharp front moving inward from the boundary $\Sigma$ \cite{Liu-s}.
+Although the entanglement entropy in the early times exhibits the same growth rate in both the sphere and strip cases, the late time thermalization process will find different time dependent behaviors for two cases.
+Due to the fact that the entanglement entropy growth can be realized as an ``entanglement tsunami" led by a sharp front moving inward from the boundary $\Sigma$ \cite{Liu-s}, the saturation behavior will be the same but the saturation time scales might be very different.
 Also, for a given geometry, we will work on the large and small $R$ limits separatively.
-It is anticipated that the time dependent saturation behavior will be the same but the saturation time scales might be very different.